-The Company had cash of \$1,859,162 at 30 June 2022 (31 December 2021: \$684,359), but management cannot provide assurance that the Company will ultimately achieve profitable operations, or raise additional debt and/or equity capital.
+The Company had cash of \$1,301,509 at 30 September 2022 (31 December 2021: \$684,359), but management cannot provide assurance that the Company will ultimately achieve profitable operations, or raise additional debt and/or equity capital.

 In March 2020, the World Health Organization declared coronavirus COVID-19 a global pandemic.
 This contagious disease outbreak, which has continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, potentially leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or ability to raise funds.
 The Company is in the process of exploring its mineral property interests and has not yet determined whether they contain mineral reserves that are economically recoverable.
-The Company's continuing operations and the underlying value and recoverability of the amounts shown for mineral properties are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its mineral property interests.
+The Company's continuing operations and the underlying value and recoverability of the amounts shown for mineral properties are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its mineral property interests, and on future profitable production from or proceeds from the disposition of its mineral property interests.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.